hikkyXII/Markus/README.md

    - lines_to_skip               - number of lines used for description(yellow color in examples)
    - var_to_indicate_row         - variable to indicate row as filled

 Ready for use executable is in the Release section.
-Made by [auto_py_to_exe](https://github.com/brentvollebregt/auto-py-to-exe).

 ### Examples
 Please first try to generate documents using files and configs from examples to understand how it works.